 - Elegant Gothic Lolita: Her alternate outfit in Days of Memories involves this.

-- Elemental Hair: Her hair turns light blue when she activates her cryokinetic powers.
+- Elemental Hair Colors: Her hair turns light blue when she activates her cryokinetic powers.
 Some of her attacks suggest that this trope may actually be Elemental Hair Composition instead, as her hair seems to actually become ice, or at least take on some of its properties.

 - Everything's Better with Sparkles: Her neutral stance is accompanied by sparkling gusts of chilled air that swirl around her.

 - The pre-fight exchanges in XIII heavily feature Kula performing these.

 - Done in a close-up of her face before her Climax super in XIV.

 - It's implied that she does this to Nagase in her MI2 ending.

 - Her profile states that she enjoyed doing this to Candy.

 - Finger Poke of Doom